garethdavisUK/SCSICDTVDevice/README.md

 ## What is it?
 This is a ground up rewrite of the cdtv.device driver present in the extended ROMs of the Commodore CDTV and A570 drives.

-This translates the device calls into SCSI 2 compatible CD-ROM commands and sends them to ID 6 on the scsi.device.
+This translates the device calls into SCSI 2 compatible CD-ROM commands and sends them to the scsi.device.
 This allows a third party SCSI CD-ROM drive to be used in place of the internal drive, which are unobtainium once they fail.
 You will need a CDTV SCSI interface board to connect the drive to, but there are reproductions of these available.

 ## Status of the project
-This is best described as a bunch of loosly held together hacks that can successfully boot fairly simple discs like the CDPD collections.
-A number of more complex titles don't get any further than booting to a black screen.
+This is best described as a bunch of loosely held together hacks that can successfully run titles that don't use any CDTV specific functionality like CD audio tracks or CDXL, which seems to be the majority of CDTV titles I'm finding during testing.
+About 75% of the CD audio control commands are there, which is enough for titles that do simple track playback like Sim City to work correctly, but titles that get a bit more involved in partial track playback can fail in mysterious ways.
+It's also not been tested on an A570/A500 combo yet.

 This is nowhere near production quality code yet, this repo is here primarily for storage rather than sharing my work.
-There are no releases as yet.
-For this reason I'd advise people not to go building and burning this into ROMs right now, and is why I'm not including a binary module.
+For this reason I'd advise people not to go building and burning this into ROMs just yet, and is why I'm not including a binary module.

 ### What does work (maybe)
 From a driver level here is what I think is currently working, what this translates to in application support is left as an exercise for the reader